 Google provides an article on how to make seller ratings more likely to show.
 You can access it here.

 Finally, Rivet Works can help you to get more seller reviews by including a link in your collector and approval email that allows users to submit direct a Google Review.
-Here’s an example from Moore Parts:
+Here’s an example from Air Flow Research: